ivaano/vhost-updater/README.md

 sudo vhost-updater.pl --add --domain testing.chango

 #Syntax
 * --add     - Create a new virtual host with all the file structure
 * --del     - Remove a virtual host from apache
   * -- rm   - Used with --del switch, also removes the directory for that virtual host
 * -- domain - specify the name of the virtual host
+* -- php    - (Optional) Specfy php version 5.2, 5.3 or 5.4